Resort Comparison: Mount Snow and Stratton

 But they are also different enough that you are likely to favor one or the other for those differences—at least on a given day.
 We’ll start with one quick difference: from most places, Mount Snow is a little easier drive than Stratton.
 And the Stratton access road can be treacherous in a snowstorm.
 But that small difference sometimes means fewer people at Stratton.
 Your call on who has the advantage here.

 On snow quality, the similarities are striking—and not entirely accidental.
 Mount Snow, which was one of the first areas in New England to make a real commitment to snowmaking and grooming, is once again among the go-to resorts when Mother Nature isn’t cooperating with natural snow.
 Since Peak Resorts has taken over and made a huge investment in fangun technology, the quality of the snowmaking and grooming has improved almost unbelievably.
 But keep in mind that the main reason they had to make these improvements was the fact that Stratton was consistently delivering some of the best snow conditions in New England.
-Stratton still has an advantage is in dry years when their HUGE snowmaking pond (one of the best summer swimming holes ever!) gives them more water to work with, but in normal years, I’d now call it a draw.
+Stratton once had an advantage is in dry years when their HUGE snowmaking pond (one of the best summer swimming holes ever!) gave them more water to work with, but Mount Snow now has unlimited water, too, so I’d call it a draw.
 At either resort, the snow is going to be as good as it can be.

 In terms of lift capacity, it’s pretty much a wash.
-Mount Snow has 20 lifts, Stratton “only” 11, but Stratton has a summit gondola and three detachable six-packs.
+Mount Snow has 20 lifts including the new Bluebird Express covered 6-pack chair, Stratton “only” 11, but Stratton has a summit gondola and three detachable 6-packs.
 On really busy days, both areas have some out-of-the-way lifts that rarely have a wait.
-Sadly, Stratton has removed the Kidderbrook lift, which used to be one of my favorites for this.
+Sadly, Stratton removed the Kidderbrook lift, which used to be one of my favorites for this.
 Speaking of lifts, the two resorts are fairly comparable on ticket prices.
 For the 2009/10 season, a walk-up weekend/holiday adult lift ticket is $75 at Mount Snow, $84 at Stratton (but $79 if you buy it on line).

 How about terrain?
 If you want pure variety, Mount Snow has the advantage.
 There’s nothing at Stratton that comes close to being as steep and challenging as Ripcord on Mount Snow’s North Face.
 But Stratton has more and better glades—at least in my opinion–for tree skiing when the snow’s deep.
 Both resorts have multiple terrain parks for all ability levels, so they are even there.
 Overall, I’d say Stratton has more interesting intermediate terrain.
 Novices have a lot of terrain to play with on both mountains.